 Yearning for life

-To abandon this body, exposed in the fields
+To abandon this body and expose it in the fields

 Only then will one know what true tears are

-Because she is someone else's wife, so each walks their own path
+Because she is someone else's wife, so we each walk our own path

-Can only wander on the road of sin that cannot stop
+One can only wander on the road of sin that one cannot stop

 -----The above was published in the April issue of "Zhu Luan" in the second year of Taisho (1913)